PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/sessions/01-landiq.md

   --outdir-root "$CADWR_WORK_DIR"
 ```

-This takes about 3 hours (the tile overlays dominate).
 If it was not run in advance, a current version is already on S3 -- pull that into `$LANDIQ_HARMONIZED` and continue on:

 ```bash
 aws s3 --profile magic cp s3://carb/management/crops/v4.2/parcels-consolidated.gpkg "$LANDIQ_HARMONIZED/"